gemini-hlsw/seqexec/README.md

 ### Generating Enumerated Types

-There are many enumerated types in the database.
+There are many enumerated types in the database, represented by tables named `e_whatever`.
 The Scala equivalents are generated *on demand* by queries, then checked into source control like normal source files.
 This is only needed if you update the contents of an enum in the schema, or add/modify a the generation code in the `sql` project.
 In any case, you can [re]-generate the enumerated types thus:

 ```
 sbt genEnums
 ```

+The source files appear in `modules/core/shared/src/main/scala/gem/enum`.

 ### Generating Schema Documentation